xbsoftware/enjoyhint/README.md

 #### Properties of the step configuration
 * `"event selector" : "description"` - to describe a step you should set an event type, selecte element and add description for this element (hint)
-* `markerColor` - the color of a marker that accepts all CSS colors.
+* `arrowColor` - the color of a marker that accepts all CSS colors.
 * `keyCode` - the code of a button, which triggers the next EnjoyHint step upon a click.
 Defined by the “key” event. (“key #block” : “hello”).
 * `event_selector` - if you need to attach an event (that was set in "event" property) to other selector, you can use this one
 * `timeout` - delay before the moment, when an element is highlighted